TUM Institute for Advanced Study

-The TUM Institute for Advanced Study (TUM-IAS) is a scientific institution of the Technische Universität München, conducting research in science, engineering and humanities.
+The TUM Institute for Advanced Study (TUM-IAS) is a scientific institution of the Technical University of Munich, conducting research in science, engineering and humanities.
 Its building is located on its Garching campus.

 Projects

 The projects are from various fields of research ranging from science and engineering to the humanities.
 The institute is also supporting the International Expert Group on Earth System Preservation (IESP).

 History

 In June 2005, the German federal and state governments agreed on an initiative to promote top-level research in Germany.
-As a result of extensive evaluation the Technische Universität München was awarded the "elite-status".
+As a result of extensive evaluation, the Technical University of Munich (TUM) was awarded the "elite-status".
 The TUM Institute for Advanced Study was the core for the concept of this competition.
 It includes engineering, sciences, industry research and reaches out to the humanities.